Skip to content

 3. Writes three files to host/client_app/:

-• modules.manifest.json — metadata used by diagnostics.
+• modules.manifest.json — name → absolute pages dir, used by Vite and diagnostics.

 ts